Australia ball-tampering: Michael Vaughan 'pretty sure' it took place during winter Ashes

 Smith says the team's "leadership group" had spoken about it and "thought it was a way to get an advantage".
 He describes it as a "big mistake" but adds he will not stand down as captain.

-Smith, 28, is banned for one match and fined his entire match fee by the International Cricket Council.
+Smith, 28, is banned for one match and fined his entire match fee by the ICC.
 Bancroft is fined 75% of his match fee and gets three demerit points.

 Australia lose 10 wickets in the final session of day four to lose the third Test in Cape Town by 322 runs.